Kamelot

 Kamelot is an American power metal band from Tampa, Florida, formed by Thomas Youngblood in 1987.
 The Norwegian vocalist Roy Khan joined for the album Siége Perilous, and shared songwriting credit with Youngblood until his departure in April 2011.
 On June 22, 2012, Youngblood announced on their website that their new vocalist would be the Swedish singer Tommy Karevik, who was first featured on Kamelot's album Silverthorn as the main vocalist, co-songwriter, and lyricist.

-As of May 2025, Kamelot has released thirteen studio albums, three live albums, two live DVDs and twenty music videos.
+As of 2026, Kamelot has released fourteen studio albums, three live albums, two live DVDs and twenty music videos.